AndersDeath/diary2/000-current.md

 # 06 May - Saturday - Rome - 219 - day of immigration

 It was one of the hardest flights in my life.
-In barcelona was a strike and my airplane departures without baggage.
+In barcelona was a strike and my airplane departures without baggage. we spent the whole night in the airport.